 She has experience with several therapeutic interventions including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Mindfulness focused approaches, Cognitive Processing Therapy (CPT) and Prolonged Exposure for the treatment of trauma and PTSD.

 Areas of Focus: Primary areas of clinical interest include eating disorders (anorexia and bulimia nervosa, binge eating disorder and other food and body image related concerns), anxiety disorders (panic disorder, social phobia, specific phobias and OCD), trauma and post traumatic stress disorder, borderline personality disorder and impulsivity, and difficulty managing emotions.
-She works with adults.